gibbok/notes-web-vitals/README.md

 Online toll used to create reports on the user experience of a page on both mobile and desktop devices.
 The tool provides suggestions.
 Needs to be hacked for site behind authentication.

+Used when:
+- Access performance at page level
+- Can be used by non developers who do not use Lighthouse

+Do not use:
+- If you are already using Lighthouse

 ### Lighthouse

 Lighthouse is an open-source, automated tool for improving the quality of web pages.